Are you using rel="next" and rel="prev" tags correctly on your paginated content? Learn the connection between site pagination and SEO.

 Customers in Action

-As part of their technical optimization, BrightEdge customer Sweetwater uses pagination extensively on their 125,000-page site to display their products.
+As part of their technical optimization, BrightEdge customer Sweetwater uses site pagination and SEO extensively on their 125,000-page site to display their products.
 Yes, the selection at Sweetwater is amazing.
-They implemented rel=”prev” and rel=”next” and it helped them increase site performance.
-You can learn more about the success the SEO team at Sweetwater is generating by reading the newly published case study available in the BrightEdge Resources section.
+They implemented rel="prev" and rel="next" and it helped them increase site performance.